 What is a Fluid?

 A fluid is a substance that has the ability to flow.
 This means that both liquids and gasses are fluids even though in everyday speech we often use the word fluid when we mean to say liquid.
 Fluids do a great many things for us and we use them in a variety of circumstances.
-They can hold dissolved substances, like the cytoplasm in our cells of sugars dissolved in our soft drinks and they can carry solid particles in slurries.
-Fluids can also become solids and we often make use of this when we control the exact shape into which a fluids solidifies, like for example when we pour concrete and let it harden.
+They can hold dissolved substances, like the cytoplasm in our cells, or sugars dissolved in our soft drinks and they can carry solid particles in slurries.
+Fluids can also become solids and we often make use of this when we control the exact shape into which a fluids solidifies, like for example when we pour concrete and let it harden or in 3D printing.
 What counts as a fluid and what doesn’t isn’t always easy to determine.
 Some fluids flow so slowly (hyper-viscous fluids) that it is not possible to observe the actual flowing.
-There is a famous experiment with a hyper-viscous fluid that takes 10 years for a single drop to fall off the main fluid body.
+There is a famous experiment with a hyper-viscous fluid (pitch) that takes on average 10 years for a single drop to fall off the main fluid body.